MARK LEECH FRSA

 Today he is the Managing Editor of The Prisons Handbook, the definitive 1,600 page annual reference book on the penal system of England and Wales, and the Editor of Converse; the largest circulation national monthly prisons newspaper – edited and published 100% by reformed offenders.

-His latest work, ’The Cell Companion’ – everyone’s guide to serving and surviving a prison sentence in England and Wales – sold out within weeks and a new edition was published in October 2019.
+His latest work, ’The Cell Companion’ – everyone’s guide to serving and surviving a prison sentence in England and Wales – sold out within weeks and a new edition was published in October 2019 – the 2021 edition is published in November 2020.

 Mark is the Director of The Institute of Prison Law, whose acclaimed Certificate of Competency in Prison Law has been studied by over a thousand lawyers, prison governors, officers and prisoners too since it was first created in 2006.

-In October 2019 the third edition of Prison Law Index was published, edited by Mark, which is the definitive A-Z index of over 400 prison law subjects.
+In October 2019 the third edition of Prison Law Index was published, edited by Mark, which is the definitive A-Z index of over 400 prison law subjects – the 2021 fourth edition is published in November 2020.

-Mark is an Elected Fellow of the Royal Society of Arts.
+In 2005 Mark was elected a Fellow of the Royal Society of Arts.

 In 2018 Mark’s investigation “Grenfell Prisons” into fire safety, revealed how every prison inspected by the Fire Regulator in 2017/2018 had failed every inspection – a fact that had not previously been made public: Read the: Full Investigation

-A welcome by-product of his August 2017 investigation into the Prisons Inspectorate, published in The Independent that revealed how the vast majority of the Prison Inspectorate‘s recommendations were being routinely ignored by prisons, was an Urgent Notification Protocol that was signed between the Ministry of Justice and the Inspectorate four months after his exposé article, ensuring public accountability for failing prisons by the Justice Secretary for the first time.
+A welcome by-product of Mark’s investigation into the Prisons Inspectorate, published in The Independent that revealed how the vast majority of the Prison Inspectorate‘s recommendations were being routinely ignored by prisons, was an Urgent Notification Protocol that was signed between the Ministry of Justice and the Inspectorate four months after his exposé article, ensuring public accountability for failing prisons by the Justice Secretary for the first time.

 Today Mark lives quietly with his partner, and their two children, among the beautiful mountains and rice fields of Northern Thailand.